Next Page

 1240 Walk-In

-Although rare, people occasionally make a report to SWI in person.
-When this happens, staff direct the person to a phone located in the outer lobby.
+When someone attempts to make a report in person, SWI staff direct the person to a phone located in the outer lobby.
 He or she may use that phone to call the toll-free hotline to report his or her concerns.
 Calling is the most efficient manner for SWI to:

 • Gather and process the information.

-• Provide the reporter with a report identification number.
+• Provide the reporter with a report ID number.

 • Create a recording of the report.